zombocom/rack-timeout/doc/settings.md

 Keep in mind that Heroku [recommends][uploads] uploading large files directly to S3, so as to prevent the dyno from being blocked for too long and hence unable to handle further incoming requests.

 [uploads]: https://devcenter.heroku.com/articles/s3#file-uploads

+### Report Only

+When `report_only` is set to `true` no exceptions will be raised and the request will continue to run (state changes will still be logged and obervers will still be called).